fhildeb/lukso-node-guide/docs/guides/maintenance/reset-blockchain-state.md

 ## 3. Restart the Node

-Depending on your setup method, there are different ways to start your node after updates have been applied.
+Depending on your setup method, there are different ways to start your node after the blockchain state was cleared.

 <Tabs groupId="setup">
   <TabItem value="clinode" label="LUKSO CLI Node" default>